PLSysSec/cargo-scan/README.md

 ```
 cargo run --bin scan -- --help
 ```

+### What's a side effect?

+See [Wikipedia](https://en.wikipedia.org/wiki/Side_effect_(computer_science)).
+Basically, it represents some behavior of a function that might or might not be dangerous (e.g., operating system calls, memory unsafety, or filesystem/network access).
+These are behaviors that you may want to look into further when auditing a crate.

 ### If you don't have a crate on your system -- running on example crates